 Functional ovarian cysts generally go away without treatment.
-Your healthcare provider may give you medications containing hormones (such as birth control pills) to stop ovulation.
+Your healthcare provider may give you medications containing hormones (such as birth control pills) to stop ovulation and prevent future cysts from forming.
 If you do not ovulate, you will not form functional cysts.
 In some cases, surgery may be necessary to remove a cyst.

 The type of surgery used depends on the size of the cyst and how it appears on the ultrasound.
 The different procedures used include:

-- Laparoscopy: This is a procedure in which the doctor inserts a small device through an incision in the abdomen.
+- Laparoscopy: This is a procedure in which the doctor inserts a small device through a small incision in the abdomen.
 He or she views the reproductive organs and pelvic cavity using the device.
 The doctor can remove the cyst through tiny incisions.